gillian-guide/gillian-guide.github.io/docs/optimization.en.md

 === "Latest"
     !!! warning ""
         * Use this version if your GPU supports the latest version.
 See the warning above to make sure.
-        * AMD GPU users won't have shader precompilation on start - they can use [an async patch](https://gitlab.com/Ph42oN/dxvk-gplasync/-/releases) instead.
+        * AMD GPU and Intel Arc users won't have shader precompilation on start - they can use [an async patch](https://gitlab.com/Ph42oN/dxvk-gplasync/-/releases) instead.

     - Instructions:
         * Go to [DXVK Releases](https://github.com/doitsujin/dxvk/releases) and download the latest version - :material-zip-box:`dxvk-x.x.tar.gz`.